krakend/krakend-documentation/configuration/migrating.md

 - `whitelist` is removed, and only `allow` is recognized now
 - `blacklist` is removed, and only `deny` is recognized now
 - `krakend-etc` is no longer included in the binary
-- `krakend-consul` is no longer included in the binary (integration of consul for the Bloomfilter JWT revoker)
+- `krakend-consul`, the integration of consul for the JWT revoker, is no longer included in the binary.

 Summing up, see the before and after of the following snippet which has 3 of the changes mentioned above.